Join the NEKed Moosletter

 Enjoy these stories from the Kingdom along with area updates and fun ways to stay connected.

+Explore NEK’s vast network of rivers and ponds, perfect for kayaking, canoeing, fishing, and bird watching.
 From multi-day trips across Vermont’s rivers to quaint half-day adventures on hidden ponds, the Northeast Kingdom has no shortage of opportunities for all ages and skill levels.
 Boaters, anglers, water trekkers, birdwatchers, and loon enthusiasts, we’ve got you covered!

 A challenging 18 mile journey from Victory Bog to Passumpsic River featuring a class I-IV section of whitewater.
 If you’re taking your time, pack your camping gear for an overnight.